jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 With the beam modeling approach established, @chap_4_3 transitioned to the fundamental principles of optimization.
 It introduced essential optimization terminology, including objective functions, design variables, constraints, and boundaries.
 The iterative nature of formulating complete optimization problems was demonstrated through a practical example, emphasizing the intricate relationships of integrating these components into a coherent problem definition.
-The elaboration substantiated the practical relevance of local optima in real-world applications and examined the distinctions between gradient-based and gradient-free optimization.
+The elaboration substantiated the practical relevance of local optima in real-world applications and explained the distinctions between gradient-based and gradient-free optimization.
 Optimization is a very large field that finds application in various industries.
 For interested readers, several helpful book resources were listed: @Gritzmann2013 @Papageorgiou2015 @Stein2018 @Stein2018a @Koop2018 @Grimme2018 @Scholz2018 @Jarre2019 @Dietz2019 @Schumacher2020.
 Additionally, for multidisciplinary optimization, reference was made to the textbook @mdobook.

 // ------------------------------- 4_Beam_Opti ------------------------------ //